youldali/browser-search/README.md

 	],
 ];

-const request: Request<Book, FilterId> = {
+const request: QueryRequest<Book, FilterId> = {
-	storeId: bookLibrary,
+	storeId: 'bookLibrary',
 	filterConfig,
-	filtersApplied: ['categoryFantasy', 'categorySciFi'], // the ids of the filter in the filter configuration that you are filtering on
+	filtersApplied: ['categoryFantasy', 'categorySciFi'], // the ids of the filters (coming from the filter configuration) that you are filtering on
 	orderBy:  'releaseDate',
 	orderDirection: 'DESC',
 	perPage:  10,